devanshbatham/devanshbatham.github.io/drafts/draft.md

-# Day
+# [Day 5 - Day 10] Getting our hands dirty with Solidity
-We learned javascript and now we have a fairly decent understanding of object orianted programming as well.
+We learned javascript and now we have a fairly decent understanding of object-oriented programming as well.
 What next?
 Can we start learning solidity now?
 Yes, we can.

-During your staring days, I would suggest you to use [Remix IDE](https://remix.ethereum.org/) for writing and compiling solidity code.
-As we get more familiar, we will start using a more robust smart contract development framework (such as Truffle, Dapptools, etc).
+As we are just getting started with Solidity, I would suggest you use [Remix IDE](https://remix.ethereum.org/) for writing and compiling solidity code for now.
+As we gain more experience and familiarity with Solidity, we will start using a more robust Dapp development framework (such as Truffle, Hardhat, Dapptools, etc) because building a full-fledged decentralized application requires different pieces of technologies and software frameworks include many of those needed features.

+Even though we are not going to use these frameworks as of now, but we need to know what different frameworks are available to build dapps.